nathenharvey/cooking-with-chef/cooking-with-chef/01_intro_to_chef/01_intro_to_chef.md

 # Wrong question! #

 * YES - use a systems integration framework
-* YES - use something that works for your team
+* YES - use one that works for your team
 * YES - this is a talk about Chef

 !SLIDE